M66B/FairEmail/FAQ.md

 will result in less network traffic and thus less battery usage.
 You could disable this option for example for the sent folder and the archive.

+Synchronizing messages at night is mostly not useful, so you can save on battery usage by not synchronizing at night.
+In the advanced options you can set a schedule for message synchronization (this is a pro feature).
+See also [this FAQ](#user-content-faq78).

 If you got the message *This provider does not support push messages* while configuring an account, consider switching to a modern provider which supports push messages (IMAP IDLE) to reduce battery usage.

-If your device has an [AMOLED](https://en.wikipedia.org/wiki/AMOLED) screen, you can save battery usage while viewing messages by switching to the black theme (this is a pro feature).
+If your device has an [AMOLED](https://en.wikipedia.org/wiki/AMOLED) screen, you can save battery usage while viewing messages by switching to the black theme.

 <br />